Redislabs-Solution-Architects/redisbank-microservices/k8s/aks/aks.md

 By default, the active-active database doesn't require a password.
 As above, before venturing into active-active, you may choose to stand up a common Redis database that contains the Redis Stream datatype.
 To avoid modifying the Redis Bank UI code, set an empty password when you create this database - this can be done by creating a Kubernetes secret that you reference in your Redis Enterprise cluster custom resource definition:

-`kubectl create secret generic redisbank-secret --from-literal=password=''`
+`kubectl create secret generic redb-eventbus --from-literal=password=''`

 ## Build container images and push to Azure Container Registry